alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 This can be helpful when a task involves:

 - some questions that are optional
-- writing a long answer (such as in a [textarea](/components/textarea/))
+- writing a long answer (such as in a [Textarea component](/components/textarea/))
 - looking up information, such as details about previous jobs
 - answers that need to be checked carefully with someone else

-Do this by asking a radio question at the end of the task – either as the last question (if the task is a single page) or on the [‘Check answers’ page](/patterns/check-answers/) (if the task uses multiple [question pages](/patterns/question-pages/)).
+Do this by asking a radio question at the end of the task – either as the last question (if the task is a single page) or on the [Check answers page](/patterns/check-answers/) (if the task involves more than one page).

 Ask ‘Have you completed this section?’ with the radio options ‘Yes, I’ve completed this section’ or ‘No, I’ll come back later’.